RajKumaar123/Thermal-Video-Red-Zone-Detection-and-Alerting-System/README.md

 # Thermal Video Red Zone Detection and Alerting System

-This project is designed to automatically detect and track areas of high red intensity in thermal or surveillance videos.
-These red zones often indicate rising temperatures, heat leaks, or potential fire hazards.
-The system uses Python with OpenCV and NumPy to process each video frame and alert when the intensity of red crosses a certain threshold.
+This project focuses on automatically detecting and monitoring areas with high red intensity in thermal or surveillance videos—commonly linked to rising temperatures, potential fire zones, or heat leaks.
+Built using Python, OpenCV, and NumPy, the system analyzes each frame of the video to track red pixel intensity in real time.

+It features automated alert logging when red intensity goes beyond a set threshold, along with visual outputs such as annotated videos and red activity plots over time.
+These insights help identify heat-related anomalies early, enabling quicker and more informed responses.

+The solution is ideal for industrial safety monitoring, environmental surveillance, and thermal event analysis.
+It's fully customizable, letting users adjust sensitivity levels to suit different operational needs.

+We use the UNO-FLUX model from Hugging Face to generate synthetic thermal images.
+These images simulate realistic heatmaps with zones representing different temperature levels (e.g., red for hot, blue for cool).
+The generated results are saved in the Thermal Image folder and can be used for analysis—just like real thermal input.

+This approach helps test the system without needing actual thermal footage and can also be extended to generate synthetic video frames for full pipeline evaluation.
 ---

 ## What This Project Does